zxrepo/tbblue/docs/PI2CSPIreadme.txt

 ULA screen.

-If you wish to use a full Linux on the PI then these notes and sample programs should help as that haw become theoretically possible.
+If you wish to use a full Linux on the PI then these notes and sample programs should help as that now becomes theoretically possible.

-First of all the PI only acts as a MASTER for these two buses and so does the Next without MASTER/MASTER support so it is a bit bashing exercise both sides.
+First of all the PI only acts as a MASTER for these two buses and so does the Next without MASTER/MASTER support, so it is a bit bashing exercise both sides.
 Actually the Next has a hardware SPI master but, the PI does not have a way to use a hardware slave - Sorry talk to the relevant people.